AI Solutions for Battery Design & Maintenance Forecasting

 Visualising Maintenance Procedures with AR/VR/XR

 Ever wish you had X-ray vision to see inside machines?
-With AR/VR/XR technology, maintenance workers can wear headsets that show information about the machines they’re working on, like when they need maintenance or how to fix them.
+With AR/VR/MR/XR technology, maintenance workers can wear headsets that show information about the machines they’re working on, like when they need maintenance or how to fix them.
 It’s like having a virtual instruction manual right in front of your eyes, making maintenance faster and easier.
 GE’s FieldCore division used AR/VR/XR technology, uplifting maintenance efficiency by 30% and cutting equipment downtime by 25%, saving $50 million annually.

 How AR/VR/XR in Manufacturing Is the Future | Source: softengi.com